Studio Canal/Anchor Bay Entertainment

 Stephanie finally gets help from (surprise, surprise, surprise) Michael who has been in Argentina for six months looking for his girlfriend who also disappeared.
 Together they decide to track down Elle themselves and maybe find Michael’s girlfriend as well.

-Like I said earlier, everything that made the first movie unique has been removed to leave only a standard middle of the road thriller than doesn’t thrill at all.
+Like I said earlier, everything that made the first movie unique has been ruthlessly stripped away to leave only a standard middle of the road thriller than doesn’t thrill at all.
 The way this movie unfolds and the way the story is told in such a blatant fashion I can easily imagine a group of suburban white families pooling their money together to finance this movie for the sole purpose of showing it to their daughters: “See?
 See?
 This is what happens when you go to foreign countries, get drunk and fool around with boys who don’t speak English!”

 That nasty subtext is very strong in the movie and I also didn’t like how the script goes out of its way to depict Elle’s carefree indulgence in drinking and promiscuity as justification for what happens to her.
 And unlike the original, many of the locals speak English.
 Part of what added to the feeling of paranoia and isolation in the original was that none of the locals spoke any English.